 Related: From the Forgotten Pages of History

-Some of the other reasons of their departure include:
+Some of the other reasons for their departure include:

 - They were expensive to manufacture.

-- It is said that when activated, they increased drag and affected the aerodynamic in a negative way.
+- It is said that when activated, they increased drag and affected aerodynamics in a negative way.

-- They consume a vast amount of space in engine bay.
+- They consume a vast amount of space in the engine bay.

-- Expensive to maintain & to repair in event of a collision.
+- Expensive to maintain & repair in event of a collision.